YanZehong/yanzehong.github.io/_posts/2020-09-04-deep-learning.md

 $$   = \omega^{[l]} - \frac{\alpha\lambda}{m}\omega^{[l]} - \alpha(from-backprop)$$

 ### 2.3 Other regularization methods
-- Data augmentation
+- **Data augmentation**

 ![]({{site.baseurl}}/images/other_reg_1.png)

-- Early stopping
+- **Early stopping**

 Principle: Orthogonalization
 Two task:(1) An algorithm to optimize the cost function j, like gradient descent, momentum, RMSProp, Adam, etc.(2) Not overfit, such as regularization, getting more data and so on.
+Alternative: L2 regularization

 ![]({{site.baseurl}}/images/other_reg_2.png)